Last Updated on December 17, 2025 by Hannah Stephenson

 8. Egghead Diner

-This sunny Kloof Street diner does amazing French toast with fried banana and ample amounts of syrup.
+The Egghead Diner is a sunny Kloof Street spot that does amazing French toast with fried banana and ample amounts of syrup.
 For me, it doesn’t quite beat the French toast at The Charles, but it’s a close call.

 And if you want something savoury, they’ve got great grilled cheeses and breakfast burritos.